datopia/pixyll/_drafts/db.md

 Hickey's [Datomic](https://www.datomic.com/)
-talk [The Database as a Value](https://www.youtube.com/watch?v=EKdV1IgAaFc), we're beguiled by an appeal to the virtues of an _epochal model of time_ --- an unambiguously ordered accretion of immutable facts --- as a more coherent basis for reasoning about database semantics than the prevailing mutable-cell model.
+talk [The Database as a Value](https://www.youtube.com/watch?v=EKdV1IgAaFc), we're beguiled by an appeal to the virtues of an _epochal model of time_ --- an unambiguously ordered accretion of immutable facts --- as a more sound basis for reasoning about database semantics than the prevailing mutable-cell model.
 This approach ought to be uncontroversial among blockchain enthusiasts --- consider a network attaining consensus over a single numerical value, _v_, for 4